Seeking apps for new drivers? Smart Family can help.

 The solution?
 Huang now makes sure he’s up and out of the house a little earlier.
 “Now he’s not late,” Huang says, “and not so inclined to rush and do the hard braking.”

-As a parent of two sons—ages 17 and 20—Huang uses the teen driving app in different age-appropriate ways with her sons (she doesn’t monitor Aaron’s smartphone any more, but likes to know his whereabouts in college).
+As a parent of two sons—ages 17 and 20—Huang uses the teen driving insights in the Smart Family app in different age-appropriate ways to help her talk about driving safety with her sons (she doesn’t monitor the eldest’s smartphone anymore but likes to know his whereabouts in college).
 As the senior manager of the Smart Family product engineering team, Huang is responsible for testing the app and its features.
 And naturally, she has expert insight about how to use it.
-We got her tips just in time for National Teen Driver Safety Week, October 16 – 22.

 What is the Smart Family app?